plforacle/heatwave-implementation/connect-dbs-bastion/connect-dbs-bastion.md

     ![new cloud shell get ssh](./images/cloudshell-get-ssh.png "new cloud shell det ssh")

-3. Copy the id_rsa.pub content the notepad
+3. Copy the id\_rsa.pub content from the notepad.
         Your notepad should look like this
     ![notepad](./images/notepad-display.png "notepad ")

+    >**Note** Make sure you have a copy of your id\_rsa and Id\_rsa.pub files in your local ~/.ssh folder.
+If not download it from the cloud shell where you originally created it.

 4. Go to Navigation Menu > Identity Security > Bastion